wanderer-moe/api/README.md

 ### Turso

-We use Turso as our database.
+We use Turso (libsql, fork of SQLite) as our database.
 You will need to install the [Turso CLI](https://docs.turso.tech/reference/turso-cli#installation) then run `turso dev` to start a local database.
 You can persist data by passing `--db-file <path>`.

 The Turso CLI can be ran on Windows using WSL.